RafaelEngel10/csscript-file-extension/REMINDER.md

-events to make:
+## events to make:

     DOMContent.onLoad {
         ---> when only DOM loads, disregarding content, only DOM.
     }

     onSing.click {
-        ---> when clicked, do smthg
+        ---> when clicked, do smthg                #DONE
     }

     onDbl.click {
-        ---> when double clicked, do smthg
+        ---> when double clicked, do smthg         #DONE }

-    }
+# on( Sing/Dbl ).click # event special functions:

+    emerge(initial state, final state, auxiliar function) ---> start at display: none, transits to display: block, while auxiliar function animates, those functions can be fall() / rise() / etc.

-next text functions:
+## next text functions:

     shake(direction, intesity, duration) ---> shake text, can be directioned to 'sideways' / 'cocktail-shaker' / 'seesaw'